The Best & Worst Beer in America—Ranked!

 Bud Light Straw-Ber-Rita

-What do get when you mix a strawberry margarita with a Bud Light Lime?
-A sugar-packed party in a cup that will cost you nearly 200 calories for a tiny 8-ounce serving.
+A sugar-packed party in a cup, this strawberry margarita mixed with a Bud Light Lime will cost you nearly 200 calories for a tiny 8-ounce serving.
 If you're planning to have more than one drink (which, let's be honest, you likely are), don't make this one of them.

 Guinness Extra Stout